Crone1/CA4015/README.md

-This is all the our work for CA4015
+This is all of the code written for the Advanced Machine Learning module in college